natmasslove/aws_howto/glue_emrserverless_comparison/README.md

 - You intend to use something apart from PySpark
 - You are migrating existing Big Data codebase into serverless platform.
 So even you PySpark jobs require less changes (adding GlueContext; parsing parameters using awsglue.utils getResolvedOptions etc.)
 - Your workload elements tend to be small (e.g. 1 job just processing several gigabytes of data per run), so you can allocate less capacity

+btw, if you are planning migration from existing EMR to EMR serverless, you might want to consider using EMR serverless cost estimator. [https://aws.amazon.com/blogs/big-data/amazon-emr-serverless-cost-estimator/]